morgam7/pands-weekly-tasks/README.md

 We had to write a program that reads in a txt file and counts the number of e's in it.

+This week I used a lot of code that I don't quite understand but it seems to work.

+First I practiced opening a file using code from Andrew's lectures.

+Then I figured out how to count 'es' by gooling: How do you count the number of es in a text file?
+I found out that you can use the count() function and it was very straight forward.

+Then to figure out how to input the file from the command line I googled this line from the weekly task description: "The program should take the filename from an argument on the command line."
+And I found a link that gave me code using argparse.

+The last thing to do was to download the mobydick.txt file.
+I found one on github but it is only the first volume so when I run the program I get 58820 es as opposed to the 116960 es that Andrew got.

+This week seemed very easy but it feels like I somehow managed to get the program to work without really understanding why it does.

 Links that helped this week:

 https://stackoverflow.com/questions/18647707/count-letters-in-a-text-file \